kinojms/obsidian-notes/STCLOUD/MP2.md

 		- remember to choose a region that is **close** to the intended user or that would have the **least** cost (cite reason for your choice in the documentation)
 	- For each of the defined scenarios, compute for the estimate when using the following:
 		- (1) On-Demand Instances;
-(2) Standard Reserved Instance a reservation term of 1 year and no upfront payments;
+		- (2) Standard Reserved Instance a reservation term of 1 year and no upfront payments;
-(3) Standard Reserved Instance a reservation term of 1 year and partial upfront payments;
+		- (3) Standard Reserved Instance a reservation term of 1 year and partial upfront payments;
-(4) Standard Reserved Instance a reservation term of 1 year and all upfront payments;
+		- (4) Standard Reserved Instance a reservation term of 1 year and all upfront payments;
-(2) Standard Reserved Instance a reservation term of 3 years and no upfront payments;
+		- (2) Standard Reserved Instance a reservation term of 3 years and no upfront payments;
-(3) Standard Reserved Instance a reservation term of 3 years and partial upfront payments; and
+		- (3) Standard Reserved Instance a reservation term of 3 years and partial upfront payments; and
-(4) Standard Reserved Instance a reservation term of 3 years and all upfront payments.
+		- (4) Standard Reserved Instance a reservation term of 3 years and all upfront payments.
+		- *Note that all reservation options may not be available for all providers (AURI, PURI, NURI) so use only if applicable.*
+# Task
+To support fh